"*" indicates required fields

 Why Should You Remortgage?

-50% Households Could Save Money By Remortgaging To A Better Deal.
+50% of Households Could Save Money By Remortgaging To A Better Deal.
 How Much Could You Save?

-Remortgaging interest rates from 1.18% fixed for at least two years and subsequent rates also low at this time and negotiable.
+Remortgaging interest rates from 1.18% fixed for at least two years, and subsequent rates are also low and negotiable.
 Please make an enquiry today without obligation.

 Managing Credit For A Wedding

-For any bookings requiring a deposit, it’s mostly either paid in cash or put on a credit card, preferably interest-free.
+Any bookings requiring a deposit are primarily paid in cash or on a credit card, preferably interest-free.

 Secured Or Unsecured Borrowing: Which Makes Sense For You?

 Secured finance leverages your home as your asset, and because that’s used as security, you get access to lower interest rates.
-That doesn’t mean you’ll pay less interest though because this is a long-term finance agreement, which can be stretched up to 25-year terms.
+That doesn’t mean you’ll pay less interest, though, because this is a long-term financing agreement that can be stretched over up to 25 years.

-The choice you have is whether you want to repay your wedding costs over a longer-term, making your monthly repayments lower for longer, or borrow at a higher headline rate and repay it faster.
+You have the choice of repaying your wedding costs over a longer term, lowering your monthly repayments for longer, or borrowing at a higher headline rate and repaying it faster.
 A remortgage is the key for those who want the most manageable monthly repayments.

 Flexible Remortgages to Pay More without Being Penalised

-Some lenders will allow you to overpay by up to £500 per month without a penalty for overpaying.
-With the right planning, you could use your Remortgage to work out how you could secure a wedding with long-term finance and pay it off in the short-term.
-As an example, borrowing an additional £20,000 from your home’s equity – theoretically could be repaid over a 5-year term by overpaying £333.33 plus interest per month.
+Some lenders will allow you to overpay by up to £500 per month without a penalty.
+With proper planning, you can use your Remortgage to determine how to secure a wedding with long-term finance and pay it off in the short term.

-If this sounds like something you would want, most lenders will provide that option, provided you ask for it to be included in your deal.
+If this sounds like something you want, most lenders will offer it, provided you ask for it to be included in your deal.

 Give Your Married Life A Blissful Start With All Debts Under Control

-You could increase the amount of disposable income you have by releasing more of your home equity to pay down existing balances and roll everything into the one repayment.
 This is known as debt consolidation and isn’t suitable for everyone.
-It is something worth considering, though, especially at such an important life stage as entering into married life.
+It is worth considering, though, especially at such a critical life stage as entering married life.

 The majority of marital problems stem from money.
 In that respect, it makes sense to have a conversation focused on future financial planning.
 Who owes what, how much, how long’s left to repay the account, and what’s the overall cost of the credit?

-Bear in mind that if you’re remortgaging jointly, any debts moved from a sole account holder and rolled into a joint mortgage, creates a joint and several liability, meaning both people will be responsible for the repayments at any point during the term of the Remortgage.
-This can be a financial commitment running as long as 25-years dependent on the term you take the Remortgage over.
+Bear in mind that if you’re remortgaging jointly, any debts moved from a sole account holder and rolled into a joint mortgage create a joint and several liability, meaning both people will be responsible for the repayments at any point during the term of the Remortgage.

 As part of planning your finances for the wedding day, you can also take the opportunity to review all your existing outgoings.
-It could see you save on your monthly repayments as you go into married life, leaving you more disposable income each month.
+You could save on your monthly repayments as you go into married life, leaving you more disposable income each month.

 Obtain free and impartial advice from experts in the remortgage field.
-Contact us today for a free quotation and find out how we can help you.
+Contact us today for a free quotation and learn how we can help you.

 Speak To An Expert To Get Your Free Remortgage Quote Today!